by Sir Thomas Browne

 Reflections on the iniquity of oblivion.

 I first encountered the seventeenth-century polymath Sir Thomas Browne in an essay by one of my favourite writers, Stephen Jay Gould.
 Many years later, I encountered him again in W.G.
 Sebald's mastepiece, The Rings of Saturn.
 Sebald refers to Browne's essay on an ancient urn-burial field near his home in Norfolk.
 When I discovered that a similar (Bronze Age) urnfield still exists on the Moor behind my house, I knew that I would have to read this book.

-Browne, writing in rather difficult seventeenth-century English, spends several chapters describing how people from different cultures, both historical and contemporary, disposed of their dead, what we know/suspect of the remains they left behind, and so forth.
+Browne, writing in mesmerising, but rather difficult seventeenth-century English, spends several chapters describing how people from different cultures, both historical and contemporary, disposed of their dead, what we know/suspect of the remains they left behind, and so forth.
 The stand-out chapter, however, is the final one, in which Browne ruminates on ‘the iniquity of oblivion’: the whims and vagaries of circumstance, which determine whose memorials actually survive over time.
 It is a magnificent chapter.

 This Penguin edition includes a couple of other works by Browne (one in extract).
 Again, they are difficult reading, but worth the effort.